hapax/hapax.github.io/outreach.md

 ---

 Science is more fun when shared!
-Below, a select list of my teaching and outreach activities.
+Below is a select list of outreach and teaching activities.

 <!--I think science is a great way to get to know the world, and a -->
 <!--beautiful thing to share!
 I list some of my outreach and teaching -->